jfude/CarND-Vehicle-Detection-UD/VDT_Writeup.md

 ## Output Video

 The output video produced by the above steps implemented in veh_detect.py and run against ./project_video.mp4 is ./project_output.sv3.
-I also provided this video convert to Quicktime format, ./project_output.mov.
+I also provided this video converted to Quicktime format, ./project_output.mov.

 ## Discussion